thirdweb-dev/typescript-sdk/etc/sdk.api.md

     type: ListingType.Auction;
 }

-// Warning: (ae-forgotten-export) The symbol "BundleCollectionMetadata" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "BundleCollectionMetadata_base" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+export class BundleCollectionMetadata extends BundleCollectionMetadata_base {
+}

 // Warning: (ae-forgotten-export) The symbol "ModuleWithRoyalties" needs to be exported by the entry point index.d.ts
 //
 // @public